Technical Report: Impact of Position Bias on Language Models in Token Classification: Introduction

 \section{Introduction}

 Natural language processing (NLP) is an active area of research that aims to enable machines to understand and generate human language.
 Transformer-based Language Models (TLMs) have been on the rise in the natural language processing field since the introduction of BERT\cite{devlin2018bert}.
-LMs have shown state-of-the-art performance across various information extraction (IE) and natural language understanding tasks (NLU) with their ability to handle long-range context dependencies in a text while not relying on recurrent mechanisms like LSTM-based methods \cite{huang2015bidirectional}\cite{peters2017semi}\cite{chiu2016named}.
+LMs have shown state-of-the-art performances across various information extraction (IE) and natural language understanding tasks (NLU) with their ability to handle long-range context dependencies in a text while not relying on recurrent mechanisms like LSTM-based models \cite{huang2015bidirectional}\cite{peters2017semi}\cite{chiu2016named}.

 Fine-tuning pre-trained LMs for NLP downstream tasks, such as Named Entity Recognition (NER) and Part-of-Speech tagging (POS), can be challenging due to biases, class imbalances, and noisy labels that are prevalent in text datasets and benchmarks.
 Named entity recognition is the task of labeling and extracting spans of named entities in text sequences.
 Commonly used datasets and benchmarks in NER such as CoNLL03 \cite{sang2003introduction}, and OntoNotes5.0 \cite{weischedel2012ontonotes} suffers from data imbalances.
 For example, the ratio of 'None' or \textit{O} labeled tokens is 5 times as many for CoNLL03 and 8 times for Ontonotes5.0 \cite{li2019dice}.
 The imbalance also extends to positive class labels when dealing with more fine-grained annotations \cite{nguyen2020adaptive}.
-This discrepancy between labels leads to generalization performance degradation when testing on unseen data.
-Moreover, these benchmarks are also affected by annotation errors or noisy labels.
-Zhou et al. \cite{zhou-chen-2021-learning} investigate CoNLL03 for NER and TACRED \cite{zhang2017position} for Relation Extraction (RE) and highlight the effect of noisy labels when training.
+This leads to generalization performance degradation when testing on unseen data.

 Another related downstream task is Part-of-Speech tagging, i.e., the process of labeling a word in a sequence as corresponding to a particular tag (called part-of-speech), based on its definition and context.
 The Penn Tree Bank (PTB) dataset \cite{penntreebank} is a widely used benchmark for POS tagging tasks.
 However, it suffers from a significant imbalance in the class distribution of the POS tags.
 This imbalance also extends to other benchmarks like Universal Dependencies English Web Tree (UD\_en) \cite{silveira14gold} and TweeBank \cite{liu-etal-2018-parsing} which we focus on in this study.